docusign/docusign-esign-python-client/README.md

 ### Launchers

-DocuSign provides a sample application code referred to as a [Launcher](https://github.com/docusign/code-examples-python).
-The Launcher contains a set of 31 common use cases and associated source files.
-These examples use either DocuSign&#39;s [Authorization Code Grant](https://developers.docusign.com/esign-rest-api/guides/authentication/oauth2-code-grant) or [JSON Web Tokens (JWT)](https://developers.docusign.com/esign-rest-api/guides/authentication/oauth2-jsonwebtoken) flows.
+DocuSign provides a sample application referred to as a [Launcher](https://github.com/docusign/eg-03-python-auth-code-grant).
+The Launcher contains a set of 14 common use cases and associated source files.
+These examples use DocuSign&#39;s [Authorization Code Grant](https://developers.docusign.com/esign-rest-api/guides/authentication/oauth2-code-grant) flow.

 ## Proof-of-concept applications